-- (2) Includes 14,600 shares held in margin accounts. - (3) Shares are held in a brokerage account and may be used as security on a margin basis. - (4) Includes 5,000 shares held in a margin account.
+- (2) Includes 15,600 shares held in margin accounts. - (3) Shares are held in a brokerage account and may be used as security on a margin basis. - (4) Includes 5,000 shares held in a margin account.

-(1) The total number of shares reported includes: 1,829,169 shares of which Mr. Tannenbaum is the direct beneficial owner; 556,301 shares which Mr. Tannenbaum holds in a margin account; and 20,000 shares owned by the Leonard M. Tannenbaum Foundation, a 501(c)(3) corporation for which Mr. Tannenbaum serves as the President.
-With respect to the 20,000 shares held by the Leonard M. Tannenbaum Foundation, Mr. Tannenbaum has sole voting and investment power over all such shares, but has no pecuniary interest in, and expressly disclaims beneficial ownership of, the shares.
+(1) The total number of shares reported includes 1,834,169 shares of which Mr. Tannenbaum is the direct beneficial owner (including 561,301 shares held in margin accounts) and 35,000 shares owned by the Leonard M. Tannenbaum Foundation, a 501(c)(3) corporation for which Mr. Tannenbaum serves as the President.
+With respect to the shares held by the Leonard M. Tannenbaum Foundation, Mr. Tannenbaum has sole voting and investment power over all such shares, but has no pecuniary interest therein.

-The following table sets forth, as of September 30, 2011, the dollar range of our equity securities that is beneficially owned by each of our directors and nominees for director.
+The following table sets forth, as of December 31, 2011, the dollar range of our equity securities that is beneficially owned by each of our directors and nominees for director.
 We are not part of a "family of investment companies," as that term is defined in the 1940 Act.